lbain/lucybain/source/blog/2014/11-02-anonymous-functions.md

     return "I'm the callback!";
 }); // returns "The callback says: I'm the callback!"
 ```
 See the function that’s a parameter to the `takesACallback` call?
-Notice that it doesn't have a name?
+Notice that it doesn’t have a name?
 That’s an anonymous function.

-Note that you can still have a reference to an anonymous function, just because it is unnamed it doesn't mean it’s unreferenced.
+Note that you can still have a reference to an anonymous function, just because it is unnamed it doesn’t mean it’s unreferenced.

 ```
 var reference = function() {